sunshine69/gozstd/README.md

 Yay! winning!

 I do not intend to make the options completely same as zstd but it works for my goal now.

+The block mode does support multicore threading though.
+If you use compression level > 9 (eg. 15) then use it will significantly faster than stream mode.

 ## Build and run